jugglingdev/shopping-list-app/README.md

 ### Phase 3: Directives

 Next up, I created a custom directive to open and close the Manage and Manage Recipe dropdown menus.
 The directive uses the `@HostListener` decorator to listen to a click event and call the `toggleOpen()` method.
 This method toggles the `isOpen` property between `true` and `false`.
-The directive also uses the `@HostBinding` decorator to bind to the Bootstrap class `open` to the directive property `isOpen` in order to support `toggleOpen()`.
+The directive also uses the `@HostBinding` decorator to bind to the Bootstrap class `open` to the directive property `isOpen` to support `toggleOpen`()`.

 This was a simple step and a good example of utilizing a custom directive.

 ### Phase 4: Services & Dependency Injection

 In this step, I created two services, `recipe` and `shopping-list`, to store the recipe and ingredients arrays respectively.
 Adding these services centralized the two lists and also streamlined the methods triggered by click events.
-Instead of passing data child to parent, upstream multiple times, the data now goes straight to the service and out from there wherever it is needed.
+Instead of passing data from child to parent, upstream multiple times, the data now goes straight to the service and out from there wherever it is needed.

 One important concept from this step was, when adding ingredients to the shopping list, emitting a slice, or copy of the new array, instead of the original to ensure that the original does not get edited accidentally.
 I pulled in the Observer pattern to subscribe the shopping list to the change so it displays the updated array.